 - If your baby is younger than four weeks, it’s always best to feed him every two hours.
-You do not need to stick to a fixed schedule; just make sure you breastfeed your baby at least eight times, every 24 hours.
+You do not need to stick to a fixed schedule; ensure you breastfeed your baby at least eight times every 24 hours.

-- Babies who are always hungry: Some hungry babies, like to breastfeed more often than every two hours, and that is perfectly normal.
+- Babies who are always hungry: Some hungry babies like to breastfeed more often than every two hours, which is perfectly normal.
 The first few weeks of constant feeding will help build a good milk supply.
 Worried about overfeeding your baby?

-- "My breastfed baby acts hungry, but just drank a few minutes ago!"
-Your baby may be going through a growth spurt, or might just like to comfort feed.
-Another thing that might cause this is a lactose overload (usually accompanied by an oversupply of milk).
+- "My breastfed baby acts hungry but just drank a few minutes ago!"
+Your baby may go through a growth spurt or like to comfort feed.
+Another thing that might cause this is lactose overload (usually accompanied by an oversupply of milk).

-- Some babies do not like to feed until they are full, and might want to drink small amounts every hour or so, this is normal.
+- Some babies do not like to feed until they are full and might want to drink small amounts every hour; this is normal.

 - Never force your baby to feed!